swharden/SWHarden.com/content/blog2/2010-03-05-realtime-fft-graph-of-audio-wav-file-or-microphone-input-with-python-scipy-and-wckgraph.md

 tags: ["python", "obsolete"]
 ---

-# Realtime FFT Graph of Audio WAV File or Microphone Input with Python, Scipy, and WCKgraph

 __I'm stretching the limits of what these software platforms were designed to to__, but I'm impressed such a hacked-together code produces fast, functional results.
 The code below is the simplest case code I could create which graphs the audio spectrum of the microphone input.
 It seems to run fine with about 30+ FPS on my modest machine.
 It should work on Windows and Linux.
 I chose not to go with matplotlib because I didn't think it was fast enough for my needs in this one case.
 Here's what the code below looks like running: